Aaron-Ochieng/go-geolocalization/README.md

 3. **Dates**: Provides the last and/or upcoming concert dates.
 4. **Relation**: Links the artists, dates, and locations.

-## Features

-- Data Visualization: Displaying concert locations using markers on a map.
-- Geocoding: Converting addresses into geographic coordinates to place markers for concert locations.
-- Error Handling: Implementing robust error handling for website interactions.
-- Client-Server Communication: Request-response model to fetch artist and concert data.

 ## Implementation Overview

 The HTML implementation includes: